pc2n21/PhD_Fair_ML_Credit_scoring/README.md

-# PhD_Fair_ML_Credit_scoring
+# PhD Fair ML For Credit Scoring
-Website detailing my phd route and the projects I am working on
+Website detailing my PhD route and the projects I am working on